fadeoutsoftware/WASDI/docs/PythonCookbook/BasicAppStructure.rst

  - A valid WASDI Account
  - A valid Config file

-If this is not clear, you probably need to take a look to the `Python Tutorial <https://wasdi.readthedocs.io/en/latest/ProgrammingTutorials/PythonTutorial.html>`_ before.
+If this is not clear, you probably need to take a look to the :doc:`Python Tutorial <../ProgrammingTutorials/PythonTutorial>` before.

 Recipe